 Neave found elder Sollaria very soon after he had taken care of Kamella.
-Unsurprising, given how much of an asslicker Sollaria was.
+That was unsurprising, given how much of an asslicker Sollaria was.
 She had probably been secretly following Kamella.
 He didn’t even really bother with any formalities.
-He just beheaded her and walked right past her body.
+He beheaded her and walked right past her body.

-She wasn’t even on the silver path yet, so before she could even scream, she lay dead on the ground.
+She wasn’t even on the silver path yet, so she lay dead on the ground before she could even scream.

 Neave’s next target was Lady Marrah.
 Or rather, Hunter’s mother.
 And he wasn’t nearly as casual about killing her as he had been for Kamella and Sollaria.
 Compared to them, Marrah was an actual warrior.

 Marrah was seriously considering assassinating Marven.
 He had grown too complacent.
-He was a grand warrior and a truly remarkable cultivator, but… Marven just didn’t have what it took to be a sect master.
+He was a grand warrior and a remarkable cultivator, but… Marven didn’t have what it took to be a sect master.

 Marrah was the youngest of Marven’s wives, at only thirty-six years old.
-She was rather tall and had an inordinate amount of muscle.
+She was rather tall and had an excessive amount of muscle.
 Her black hair was tied back into a ponytail.
-And she was quite handsome.
+She was quite handsome.
 It was hard to call her beautiful, however.
-Her face was too sharp and her jaw was just a bit too defined for that.
+Her face was too sharp, and her jaw was slightly too defined.

-She was no prodigy as a young cultivator, but her father had drilled the principles of hard work deep into her.
-So she kept reaching the standards of her sect within a relatively normal time.
+She was no prodigy as a young cultivator, but her father had deeply instilled the principles of hard work into her.
+She kept reaching the standards of her sect within a relatively average time.
 By 22 years old, she had reached the second step of the bronze path and had been married off to Marven.
-Since then she had improved up to the second step of the silver path.
+Since then, she had improved up to the second step of the silver path.

-Although she was not a particularly talented cultivator, she was a natural at politics.
-She had chosen to birth only a single son and then invested a very great amount of resources into him.
+Although she wasn’t an exceptionally talented cultivator, she was a natural at politics.
+She had chosen to birth only a single son and then invested a lot of resources into him.
 At first, she kept her head down and sucked up to the higher-ranking elders, but as her power as a cultivator, as well as the power of her son, kept growing, she built her influence to among the highest in the sect.

 And how did Marven reward her for that work?
 By blatantly ignoring the fact that that child had been possessed?
 Marrah was among the few that didn’t hate Neave’s mother.
 She just hated Neave himself.
 If anything, she was fond of his mother.
 So what if she was a little cruel?
 That was what a cultivator was meant to be like!
-But Neave represented the greatest sin that she detested more than anything in the world.
+But Neave represented the greatest sin that she detested more than anything.

-She wasn’t the one who’d come up with the plan to poison Neave.
+She wasn’t the one who had devised the plan to poison Neave.
 But she played along anyway.
 The reason why was simple.
 She just wanted Marven to give up on making him a cultivator.
 It was a waste of time and resources that only caused discord within the sect.